Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 Kentucky Stats and Trends

-- The Wildcats are 3-1 ATS when favored by 3 points or more this season.
+- So far this season, the Wildcats have been installed as favorites by a 2.5-point margin or more four times and are 3-1 ATS in those matchups.

-- Kentucky's games this year have hit the over two times in five opportunities (40%).
+- Kentucky's games this year have gone over the total in two out of five opportunities (40%).

-- Kentucky is 2-1 against the spread and 3-0 overall in games when it puts up more than 23 points.
+- Kentucky is 2-1 against the spread and 3-0 overall in games when it records more than 23 points.

-- When Kentucky totals more than 367 yards, the team is 2-0 against the spread and 2-0 overall.
+- Kentucky is 2-0 against the spread and 2-0 overall when the team churns out more than 367 yards.

-- The Wildcats have turned the ball over six more times (12 total) than the Tigers have forced a turnover (6) this season.
+- This year, the Wildcats have turned the ball over 12 times, six more than the Tigers' takeaways (6).

 - Find the latest spread and moneyline odds for Kentucky at SISportsbook.